Gas, the kind that is sometimes used to cook or to generate electricity, is a fossil fuel mined deep underground.

 No. The gas produced by Scarborough is planned to be sent mostly offshore, with the big exception of Perdaman’s polluting fertiliser plant.

 In fact the majority of gas mined in Australia gets put straight on ships, and sent to other countries.

-Woodside and BHP will make a lot of money from Scarborough at the cost of endangering Western Australia’s natural environment and accelerating irreversible climate change.
+Woodside will make a lot of money from Scarborough at the cost of endangering Western Australia’s natural environment and accelerating irreversible climate change.

 Don’t we need gas?

 There are plenty of clean alternatives to gas.

 In the home, newer induction cooktops are equally as effective as gas ones.
 They heat up and cool down faster than gas stoves and they don’t release particulates and pollution into the home.